Skip to Content

 Handling Different Fabrics

-You’ll want a Singer sewing machine that can handle various fabrics with ease, whether you’re working with heavy fabrics like denim and canvas or delicate materials.
+You need a machine that can handle various fabrics with ease, from thick denim to delicate silks.

 Heavy Fabrics Like Denim and Canvas